 Why Stencil Drains?

-Raising awareness about the stormwater catchment encourage people to adopt habits, such as:
+Raising awareness about the stormwater catchment encourages people to adopt habits, such as:

-We need your help!
-It is here at the local level where you can help us educate and spread the message that there is no water treatment, no stop gap, between our stormwater drains and the Great Barrier Reef.
-If you, your family or your community group can stencil drains in your street, your suburb or our city, register online or contact us on the details below to get involved and help get the message out!
+It is here at the local level where you can help us educate and spread the message that there is no water treatment and no stop gap between our stormwater drains and the Great Barrier Reef.
+If you, your family or your community group can stencil drains in your street, your suburb or our city, contact us to get involved and help get the message out!